 - Dog’s and cat’s nails can scratch and dent your floor’s surface.
 Keep nails trimmed regulary.

 - Use dirt trapping walk-off mats at all exterior doors to prevent dirt and sand from entering the building.

 - Vacuuum, sweep or dust-mop as needed to remove dirt and sand and prior to cleaning your wood floors.

 - Use area rugs on high traffic pathways, but ensure you avoid rubber backed or non-ventilated rugs as your wooden floor needs to breathe.

 - Keep high heels in good repair so they do not damage the floor and do not wear stiletto heels on any wooden floor.

 - Always put protective pads on the legs of any furniture to avoid scratches or dents.

-Here are some methods for re-oiling your floor?
+Here are some methods for cleaning your floor

-Dry-cleaning of the floor: Preferably remove loose dirt with a vacuum cleaner or floorservice dry clean cloths.
-Any remaining grains of sane may cause scratches in the surface.
-Only dry clean the newly oiled floor during the first 10 days.
+Dry cleaning of the floor: Preferably remove loose dirt with a vacuum cleaner or dry-clean cloths.
+Any remaining grains of sand may cause scratches in the surface.

-Wet cleaning of the floor: Mop stubborn dirt away with the Floorservice Parquet Cleaner.
-Mix approximately 100ml Parquet Cleaner with 10 litres of clean water and clean the floor with a well squeezed mop.
+Wet cleaning of the floor: Mop stubborn dirt away with a micro-fibre mop and ph-neutral cleaner.
+Mix approximately 100ml cleaner with 10 litres of clean water and clean the floor with a well squeezed or micro-fibre mop.
 Allow the floor to dry completely before walking on it.
-It is best to use Floorservice products as they are 100% compatible with the Floorservice oils.
-Avoid anything that has ammonia in its ingredients as this strips oils from the floor.
+A ph-neutral cleaner is best for the floor.